 Location: Montrose, New York, United States

-Alan Wachtel, Clinical Psychologist, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in psychology.
+Alan R. Wachtel, PhD, Clinical Psychologist, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in psychology.

 Dr. Wachtel is a clinical psychologist with more than 50 years of service in his field.
 He became interested in the field while in college and followed in his older brother’s footsteps in the pursuit of a career in clinical psychology.
-He attended Adelphi University, graduating with a Bachelor of Arts in psychology and pre-med in 1966 before proceeding to earn a Master of Science degree in Clinical Psychology from Long Island University in 1968.
-Dr. Wachtel continued his academic pursuits at the University of Montana and received a Doctor of Philosophy in Clinical Psychology in 1973.
+He attended Adelphi University, graduating with a Bachelor of Arts in psychology in 1966 before proceeding to earn a Master of Science in clinical psychology from Long Island University in 1968.
+Dr. Wachtel continued his academic pursuits at the University of Montana and received a Doctor of Philosophy in clinical psychology in 1973.
 While at the University of Montana, Dr. Wachtel was a teaching assistant from 1969 to 1972.
-His doctoral dissertation was on the effects of Incidental Stimulation on Focal tasks, which demonstrated an objective way of studying the validity of psychodynamic concepts.
-He chose the program at the University of Montana at that time because of its focus on multiple theoretical positions instead of a single theoretical focus found at other Universities.
+His doctoral dissertation was on the effects of incidental stimulation on focal tasks, which demonstrated an objective way of studying the validity of psychodynamic concepts.
+He chose the program at the University of Montana at that time because of its focus on multiple theoretical positions instead of a single theoretical focus found at other universities.
 This led him to a prescriptive approach to psychotherapy.
-Dr. Wachtel’s Clinical Psychology Internship was at New York University Medical Center from 1972 to 1973.
-He credits Dr. John G. Watkins at the University of Montana, who provided him with training in Hypnotherapy and was the Director of his doctoral training program.
-Furthermore, Dr. Bert R. Sappenfield, his dissertation supervisor, and Dr. John M. Atthowe, Jr. are also early mentors in his career.
+Dr. Wachtel’s clinical psychology internship was at New York University Medical Center from 1972 to 1973.
+He credits Dr. John G. Watkins at the University of Montana, who provided him with training in hypnotherapy and was the director of his doctoral training program, as well as Dr. Bert R. Sappenfield, his dissertation supervisor, and Dr. John M. Atthowe, Jr. as early mentors in his career.

-During his career, Dr. Wachtel worked with a variety of evidence-based treatment techniques and has been able to integrate them into new prescriptive techniques.
-Currently, he is focusing on writing and publishing a book regarding some of his new prescriptive techniques.
-In his career, he has worked with police, firemen, nurses, and psychiatrists to calm threatening situations without escalating violence.
-He feels this work is especially important given the current affairs with police and community relations.
+During his career, Dr. Wachtel worked with a variety of evidence-based treatments and has been able to integrate them into new prescriptive techniques.
+He is currently focusing on writing a book about those techniques and is considering a return to a private psychology consultation and supervision practice.